Safe Control and Learning Using Generalized Action Governor: Safe Online Learning

-where $\lambda \in (0,1]$ is a forgetting factor and $\lambda = 1$ corresponds to no forgetting.
-For the derivation of these updating equations, see \cite{calderon2021koopman}.

-The above recursive estimation procedure enables online learning/updating of the Koopman model using data collected as the system operates so that the model most accurately represents the system dynamics corresponding to the present system parameter values and environmental (e.g., temperature, humidity, wind, etc.) conditions.
-An integration of online learning Koopman model, model-based determination of control, and an action governor to enforce safety is presented in Algorithm~3.
+where $\lambda\in(0,1]$ is a forgetting factor ($\lambda=1$ corresponds to no forgetting).
+This recursive procedure enables online adaptation of the Koopman model using operating data, so that the model tracks changes in system parameters and environmental conditions.An integration of online learning Koopman model, model-based determination of control, and an AG to enforce safety is presented in Algorithm~3.

-In Step~3, given the linear model $z(t+k+1) = A_t\, z(t+k) + B_t\, u_1(t+k)$, where $k = 0,1,...$ corresponds to predicted steps into the future, various strategies can be used to determine the control action $u_1(t)$.
-Here, we consider a stabilization setting and a strategy based on MPC: At each time step $t$, a sequence of actions, $\{u_1(k|t)\}_{k = 0}^{N-1}$, that solves the following optimization problem:
+In Step~3, given the linear predictor $z(t+k+1)=A_t z(t+k)+B_t u_1(t+k)$, various strategies can be used to compute the proposed action $u_1(t)$.
+Here we consider a stabilization setting and use an unconstrained finite-horizon LQR/MPC formulation.
+At each time step $t$, we compute a sequence $\{u_1(k|t)\}_{k=0}^{N-1}$ by solving